gvwilson/thirdbit/src/fiction/santas/index.md

 "Santa Hotep,"
 the mummy supplied.

-"And this is what, an alternate universe?"
+"And we're in an alternate universe, right?"
 Finner asked.
 "I'm not stupid," he added when Santa Hood raised an eyebrow.

-"It's one of them," she confirmed.
+"We are," she confirmed.
 "We're each the santa in our world.
 A lot only have one,"
-she explained before Finner could ask.
+she added as Finner opened his mouth.

 "That sounds kind of lonely,"
-was all Finner could think to say.
+he said.

 Santa Hood shrugged.
 "It works out.